About the Board of Trustees

 Michael Fried Retired as Chief of Administration of the Wayne County Prosecutor’s Office.
 Currently, he is an active mediator through the Dispute Resolution Center, is Treasurer of the board of Jewish Family Services of Washtenaw County, and is a board member of the Michigan Israel Business Bridge.
 His daughter was in the the second graduating class of HDSAA and his four grandchildren are current or former students at HDSAA.

-Greg Gafni-Pappas is an emergency physician in Ann Arbor and core faculty for the combined University of Michigan/St. Joseph Mercy Hospital emergency medicine residency.
+Greg Gafni-Pappas is President of the Board of Trustees.
+He is an emergency physician in Ann Arbor and core faculty for the combined University of Michigan/St. Joseph Mercy Hospital emergency medicine residency.
 He is a current HDSAA parent.

 Rachel Goldman is a Professor of Materials Science, Physics, and Electrical Engineering at the University of Michigan.
 She currently serves on the Executive Committees of the College of Engineering and the Sweetland Center for Writing at UM.
 She is a former President of the Northern Federation of Temple Youth, has served on the Strategic Planning Committee for Temple Beth Emeth, and is a current parent and Math Olympiad Chug leader at HDSAA.